ExpressLRS/ExpressLRS/README.md

 ### Rules
 Anyone can add an entry to the table, and entries should include the:
-- Max distance from home,
+- Max distance from home
-- RF freq (900 / 2.4),
+- RF freq (900 / 2.4)
-- Packet rate,
+- Packet rate
-- Power level,
+- Power level
-- If the link failsafed at max range,
+- If the link failsafed at max range
-- The pilot name,
+- The pilot name
 - A link to your DVR on youtube (DVR is essential to compete, sorry, no keyboard claims)

 ### Current Leaderboard